-Basil is the fragrant foundation of a summer herb garden.
+Basil is the fragrant foundation of a summer herb garden and learning how to grow it from basil seed is not too difficult.
 Of course you need parsley, thyme, tarragon, chives, a pot full of mint, and maybe a little cilantro, but basil is so versatile, delicious, and beautiful that you can build a garden around it.
 Even a first-time gardener can easily learn how to grow enough basil for salads and pesto all summer long.

 Basil is an annual plant that loves heat and is easy to grow from seeds.
 You can sow the basil seeds directly in the garden, but planting one or two seeds in each cell of a six-pack will give quick and satisfying results.
 The seeds germinate quickly and the small basil plants rarely suffer from transplant shock — they simply take off and start growing when you set them out in warm soil in a sunny garden.

 Gardeners who love basil think first of sweet basil, which has big, even floppy leaves with a rich fragrance and a strong taste.
 The plants get to be two feet tall or even taller and branch freely to produce a big harvest.
-They don’t mind being crowded, but plant them a good 10 inches apart.
+They don’t mind being crowded, but plant the basil seeds a good 10 inches from each other.

 Little-leaf basils, like ‘Boxwood’ basil and the striking, variegated ‘Pesto Perpetual’ basil, are perfect for the front edge of a flowerbed or for pots or window boxes.
 Bright ‘Cardinal’ basil and spicy ‘Siam Queen’ Thai basil are flashy enough to grow among the annuals and perennials in a flower bed; they have a flourish of burgundy blooms at the tips of leaf clusters, and a taste that will remind you of licorice.